Juniper1106/Juniper1106.github.io/README.md

    2. button was moved to last.
    3. Some other refurbishments.

 Step 2 led to a consequence that the button would never show up due to its impact on the `updateNav()` function in js file.
 But I don't wanna give up the neat flex layout or make major revisions to masthead.html.
-So I defined a "button-compulsory" class to set a breakpoint at 520px and compulsurily controlled its display and visibility :\) (corresponding modifications were also made to other navbar items).
+So I defined a "button-compulsory" class to set a breakpoint at 520px and compulsorily controlled its display and visibility :\) (corresponding modifications were also made to other navbar items).

 ### Toggle themes
 Many thanks to [Katie McTigue](https://medium.com/@katiemctigue/how-to-create-a-dark-mode-in-sass-609f131a3995) for the tutorial and ChatGPT for debugging.

 Katie's tutorial provided the basis, but modifications were needed to fit in my site (using JavaScript instead of React).

-1. Add the default class (`theme--light` or `theme--dark` in my case) to the root element, and I added `theme--light` to the `<html>` element (press F12 or commond+option+i to see the source code).
+1. Add the default class (`theme--light` or `theme--dark` in my case) to the root element, and I added `theme--light` to the `<html>` element (press F12 or command+option+i to see the source code).
 2. When calling the function in scss, the $ symbol should be dropped, using `t(color)` instead of `t($color)`.
 3. Use a toggle button to toggle the class name, I realized this by js.
 4. (*optional) Use local storage in js to remember the theme when the page is reloaded, solution provided by ChatGPT.